 How much are the fees and how are these paid?

-My fees are £25 for an initial consultation and £50 per session thereafter.
+My fees are £25 for an initial consultation.
+All sessions thereafter will be charged at £50 per day-time session and £55 per evening session.
 The fees for the initial assessment must be paid 48 hours in advance in order to secure your first appointment.
 Fees for follow up sessions can either be paid by cash or cheque on the day or by bank transfer (48 hours in advance).